Application Deadline: October 29, 2025

 What Is ITLA?

-The Information Technology Leadership Academy (ITLA) is a 16-week program for public sector IT professionals with a focus on developing the critical leadership skills needed by the state’s IT workforce.
+The Information Technology Leadership Academy (ITLA) is an 18-week program for public sector IT professionals with a focus on developing the critical leadership skills needed by the state’s IT workforce.

 Participants in the academy are selected from state and other public agencies and departments that work in information technology programs.
 Individuals with a vision for enterprise-wide thinking, strong potential for career advancement into executive or senior management positions, and experience carrying out their organization’s mission and vision are encouraged to apply.